• Support Home

 This is useful when you want a fixed number of lines per frame and want to prevent extra encoder pulses from creating partial or over‑length frames.

-You may find additional instructions on using the Enocder module in the KB: Using the TRI02KA Triton Linescan
+You may find additional instructions on using the Encoder module in the KB: Using the TRI02KA Triton Linescan Camera.

 • The line trigger stops before Height lines are received